ortoniKC/ortoni-report/readme.md

 import { defineConfig } from "@playwright/test";
 import { OrtoniReportConfig } from "ortoni-report";
 import * as os from "os";

+// Everything is optional - use as per your requirement

 const reportConfig: OrtoniReportConfig = {
   open: process.env.CI ? "never" : "always",